 Redevelopment of the riverfront helped reinvigorate downtown and brought new attention to the city, but what really set Chattanooga apart was a willingness to invest in a strong foundation.

-“Cities that prepare themselves for economic development start first and foremost by Allen explains.
+“Cities that prepare themselves for economic development start first and foremost by looking at infrastructure,” Allen explains.

 Berke says building the city’s 600-square-mile fiber network was a game changer.